jonathanhogg/flitter/docs/canvas3d.md

 coordinates, which requires them to have split seams and duplicated vertices.

 **Flitter** will check models before attempting to operate on them.
-If any of the constituent models of a CSG operation are not watertight, it will attempt to "fix" them with the following – increasingly intrusive – steps:
+If any of the constituent models of a CSG operation are not watertight, they will be "fixed" with the following – increasingly intrusive – steps:

 - First the model will be processed to merge all duplicate vertices and remove any duplicate faces
-- If the model is still not watertight, then an attempt will be made to cap any holes
+- If the model is still not watertight, then an attempt will be made to cap simple holes
 - If this fails then a convex hull will be computed from the model and this used instead.